Ale-JRD/Trads/content/post/index-T1.md

 Passing through the barrier, the carriage stopped in front of the Lodge at the dejima area, and there, Takumi came to meet them.
 Without even noticing the perplexed look on his face, Dante came leaping out of the carriage and yelled in a loud voice.

-「Etoile!
+“Etoile!
 Etoile!
-It’s Gramps!」
+It’s Gramps!”
-「D-dante-san Etoile is waiting for you at home!
-She didn’t come here!」
+“D-dante-san Etoile is waiting for you at home!
+She didn’t come here!”

 The impression that Takumi had of Dante was smashed to pieces by none other than Dante himself.